Russia deploys troops to Nagorno-Karabakh after ceasefire deal announced

 UNREST IN ARMENIA

-Ilham Aliyev, the president of Azerbaijan, said Turkey would also be involved in peacekeeping efforts.
-There was no immediate word from Ankara.
+Ilham Aliyev, the president of Azerbaijan, said the deal was the culmination of what he called his country’s glorious victory.

+“This statement has historic significance.
+This statement constitutes Armenia’s capitulation.
+This statement puts an end to the years-long occupation,” he said.

-In Armenia, Prime Minister Nikol Pashinyan tried to put a brave face on the situation.
+In Armenia, Pashinyan tried to put a brave face on the situation.

 “The decision was made based on a deep analysis of the combat situation and in conjunction with the best experts,” he said of the deal on social media.